 As designers and technologists, our challenge was to embody Aitken's film installation in a digital, online experience so that viewers could experience this immersive installation anywhere, at any time.
 It’s a delicate task translating the work of a renowned visual artist to an online experience, but through deep conversation and collaboration with his team we charted a course and began to work on design and development.

-The content of the films consists of a ongoing series of curated conversations between Doug Aitken and creative minds across a variety of fields.
-Use All Five’s piece of the project extended the reach of the work to those who are unable to experience the installation in person.
-Our digital incarnation of the content also afforded us the opportunity to visualize common themes across the various conversations.
+We collaborated with Doug Aitken’s team to shape the site’s concept and design around the content of the overall work.
+The films in The SOURCE consisted of an ongoing series of curated conversations between Doug Aitken and creative producers across a wide range of fields.
+Our digital incarnation of the content afforded us the opportunity to visualize common themes across these various conversations.
 Just as a viewer can move around the pavilion in person, our site allows viewers to follow the thread of common themes between films.

 During the development phase, our team worked closely with Active Theory to iterate content and improve the site.
 Together, we built a website that provides a way to explore the depth of creative expression across industries.